okbob/ncurses-st-menu/README.md

 make DLL=Y
 ```

-NOTE: To clean the build you will need to run `rm *.o *.dll *.a` since `make clean` is written expecting to run from a Windows Console.
+NOTE: To clean the build you will need to run `rm *.o *.dll *.a` since `make clean` was written expecting to run from a Windows Console (i.e. uses DEL).

 ## Building for PDCurses

-To build for PDCurses you need to first need some added agruments for the `configure` prior to the make.
+To build for PDCurses you first need some added agruments for the `configure` prior to the make.
 The configure options are defined as:

 **PDCURSES_INSTALL**    If you have the PDCurses libs/headers installed you can
-                        simple use just this flag.
+                        simply use just this flag.
 The other options will be
                         filled in for you.
 Currently support: "x11"
                         NOTE: Other arguments not needed.                  <br>
 **PDCURSES_INCDIR**     Directory containing the curses/panel headers      <br>
 **PDCURSES_LIBDIR**     Directory containing the PDCurses library          <br>
-**PDCURSES_LIB**        Name of the PDCurses library, 'libXCurses' (Linux), 'pdcurses' (Windows) <br>
+**PDCURSES_LIB**        Name of the PDCurses library, defaults to 'libXCurses' (Linux), 'pdcurses' (Windows) <br>
 **PDCURSES_DEP_LIBS**   List of the PDCurses dependant library (exclude PDCURSES_LIB).           <br>

 NOTE: If you are pointing to the PDCurses github directory built for